jonasbn/perl-test-timer/.github/PULL_REQUEST_TEMPLATE.md

 Please include a summary of the proposed improvement or addressed issue.

+Please describe your proposed improvement in English, this makes in consumable by others than the author.

 Fixes/addresses (If applicable) # (issue)

 ## Type of change